 Family Tree Premium (formerly Family Tree Magazine Plus) is a membership program offering our complete library of 8,500+ genealogy how-to articles and tutorials, including a 20-year archive of Family Tree Magazine.
-Throughout our website, you will see black lock symbols to indicate premium articles, with limited, restricted access to non-members.
+Throughout our website, you will see lock symbols to indicate premium articles, with limited, restricted access to non-members.
 Unrestricted access to the full library is only available to Family Tree Premium members, who can read the full text of every article on the site.
 Of course, much of our website is still accessible by everyone who visits the site, and new users will be able to sample a limited number of premium articles.
 We’re constantly adding new resources to the Family Tree Premium program, so as time goes on, Premium will be even more enriching.
 Members can purchase a monthly or annual membership.

 Q: I purchased a Family Tree Premium membership.
 Now what do I do?